-HOT-661/P mainboard provides an easy power-on function by keyboard and PS/2 mouse.
-The user may power on system by simply stroke any key (or hot-key) on keyboard or double click PS/2 mouse.
-(Note: Power-on by serial mouse is not supported)
+HOT-683 mainboard provides an optional power-on function by stroke any key (or hot-key) on keyboard or double click on PS/2 mouse.

+Note: Power-on by serial mouse is not supported

-JP38 and J44 are jumpers to set the functions of keyboard & PS/2 mouse power-on Enabled or Disabled.
+JP2 is the jumper used to set the functions of keyboard & PS/2 mouse power-on Enabled or Disabled.